Kurumathur: Demographics

 As of 2011 Census, Kurumathur had a population of 18,641 of which 8,723 are males and 9,918 are females.
 Kurumathur census town spreads over an area of 26.26 km2 with 4,117 families residing in it.
 The sex ratio of Kurumathur was 1,137 higher than state average of 1,084.
 In Kurumathur, population of children under 6 years was 12.8%.
 Kurumathur had overall literacy of 93.4%, higher than national average of 59% and lower than state average of 94%.

 As of 2011 census, Kurumathur Grama Panchayat had total population of 31,023 among which 12,382 people resides in rural village of Panniyoor and 18,641 resides in urban town of Kurumathur.
 Kurumathur Grama Panchayat has administration over Kurumathur census town and rural village of Panniyoor.

 Religion

-As of 2011 Indian census, Kurumathur census town had population of 18,641 which constitutes 57.5% Hindus, 39.7% Muslims, 2.4% Christians and 0.4% others.
+As of 2011 Indian census, Kurumathur census town had population of 20,478 which constitutes 48% Hindus, 49.2% Muslims, 2.4% Christians and 0.4% others.

 Administration

 Kurumathur census town is a part of Kurumathur Grama Panchayat.
-Kurumathur is politically a part of Taliparamba (State Assembly constituency) under Kannur Loksabha constituency.
+Kurumathur is politically a part of Taliparamba Assembly constituency under Kannur Loksabha constituency.